 - Limited functionality except you pay for upgrades

-- Your website address comes with “.
+- Your address comes with “.
 WordPress “extension with it.

-- You have no control over your blog, your website can be suspended anytime, and you have little control over advertising income
+- You have no control over, your website can be suspended anytime, and you have little control over advertising income

-A self-hosted WordPress blog makes use of the WordPress software on a third-party server.
-This blogging software offers you numerous options.
-You’re in control of your site which means that you can edit your HTML code and it allows you to install plugins.
-All these give your website a professional look.
+A self-hosted WordPress site makes use of the WordPress software on a third-party server.
+This software offers you numerous options.
+You’re in control which means that you can edit your HTML code and it allows you to install plugins.
+All these give you a professional look.

-If you are willing to invest some money every month, a self-hosted WordPress blog would be a good pick.
-WordPress.org is perfect for professional brand builders, business owners, or Bloggers seeking to increase their website’s functionality.
+If you are willing to invest some money every month, a self-hosted WordPress site would be a good pick.
+WordPress.org is perfect for professional brand builders, business owners, or creators seeking to increase their functionality.

 Pros of WordPress.org